 Web Hosting: Renewable Energy & Renewable Energy Credits

 What’s the difference between a hosting provider that uses renewable energy credits and one powered directly by renewable energy?
-In this post, we explore the difference.
+We explore several answers in this post.

 Hosting your website with a provider that uses renewable energy is the single biggest step you can take to reducing its greenhouse gas emissions.
 But not all renewable energy is created equal.
 Some hosting providers have the resources to build their own wind farms or solar arrays, while others bring renewable energy to their customers by purchasing Renewable Energy Credits (RECs).
 Is one of these better than the other?